octoTurnip/ha-flipped-utilities/README.md

 - The specification calls for the expanded and modal navigation rail to have variable width based on the width of the destination items, but making the width variable while expanded can cause it to cover the view.
 Therefore it uses the Home Assistant default fixed width for expanded drawers.
 The modal rail is variable width.
 - Previously the expanded rail and modal dialog used the [navigation drawer specification](https://m3.material.io/components/navigation-drawer/overview), which has been deprecated and merged into navigation rail.
+- Expanding and collapsing the rail has been updated with expressive animations.

 ### [Badges](https://m3.material.io/components/badges/overview)